jitsi/handbook/docs/dev-guide/ios-sdk.md

 #### conferenceJoined

-Called when a conference was joined.
+Called when a conference was joined. `data` contains the following information:

-The `data` dictionary contains a "url" key with the conference URL.
+- `url`: the conference URL

 #### conferenceTerminated

-Called when a conference was terminated either by user choice or due to a failure.
+Called when the active conference ends, be it because of user choice or because of a failure. `data` contains the following information:

-The `data` dictionary contains an "error" key with the error and a "url" key with the conference URL.
-If the conference finished gracefully no `error` key will be present.
+- `url`: the conference URL
+- `error`: missing if the conference finished gracefully, otherwise contains the error message

 #### conferenceWillJoin

-Called before a conference is joined.
+Called before a conference is joined. `data` contains the following information:

-The `data` dictionary contains a "url" key with the conference URL.
+- `url`: the conference URL

 #### enterPictureInPicture